-Meanwhile, New York became a world trade center and merchants traded with the British and the Caribbean.
+Meanwhile, New York became a world trade center, and merchants traded with the British and the Caribbean.
 In the 18th century, ships were also built.
-The first shipyard opens in 1720.
-There are still slaves in New York during the 18th century.
+The first shipyard opened in 1720.
+There were still slaves in New York during the 18th century.
 In 1712 slaves burned down an apartment on Maiden Street.
 A total of nine white men and women were killed.

 In 1741, a terrible incident took place in the New York colony.
 Many fires started during that period.
 Although fires were not uncommon, many people believed they were acts of deliberate destruction.
 They worried that the slaves were involved in some plot.
 The company began its investigation.
 After being questioned, Mary Burton, a bonded servant, eventually stated that slaves and poor whites had conspired against them.

 Indentured servants were required to work without pay for a number of years to cover the cost of their travel across the Atlantic Ocean.
 Mary Burton was later recognized for her role in exposing the “conspiracy,” and she was freed from her indenture.
 There is no evidence that such a conspiracy ever took place.
 Yet, as the panic grew, 18 slaves were hung, and 13 were set afire.
 In addition, 4 white people were hanged.

 There were a number of facilities that spurred up over the 18th century, and York City began to grow.
 Here are those developments: The New York Gazette was the first newspaper that started printing in 1725.
 The first theatre premiered in 1732.

 In 1754, Kings College, which is now Columbia University, was established.
 In 1730, Jews constructed their first synagogue on Mill Street.
 Bowling Green Park is New York’s oldest park.
 In 1733, lawn bowling was played there in this park.
 In 1766, St. Paul’s Chapel was erected.
 In 1799, St. Mark’s Church-in-the-Bowery was also built.